-The students and faculty of the Department of Nursing recognize that academic honesty and integrity are fundamental values of the nursing profession and this University community as evidenced by the Professional Scholar's Code.
-Students and faculty at the Department of Nursing commit to holding themselves and their peers to the high standard of honor required by the Professional Scholars Code.
+The students and faculty of JSU School of Nursing recognize that academic honesty and integrity are fundamental values of the nursing profession and this University community as evidenced by the Professional Scholar's Code.
+Students and faculty at JSU School of Nursing commit to holding themselves and their peers to the high standard of honor required bythe Professional Scholars Code.
 Any individual who becomes aware of a violation of the Professional Scholars Code is bound by honor to take corrective action (University of Florida, 2006).

-We, the members of the Department of Nursing, pledge to hold ourselves and our peers to the highest standards of honesty and integrity.
+We, the members of JSU School of Nursing, pledge to hold ourselves and our peers to the highest standards of honesty and integrity.

-I have read and understand the Professional Scholar's Code.
-I hereby pledge that on all work submitted at the Department of Nursing I will neither give nor receive unauthorized aid in doing any or all assignments.
+I have read and understand the Professional Scholar's Cod- School of Nursing I will neither give nor receive unauthori Student/Faculty Signature Date

-Student/Faculty Signature

-Date